JENebel/JENChessEngine/README.md

     help                    // Writes out all legal commands.
 Note that the list provided from this command is out of date

 ## Technicalities

 ### Move generation

-The engine uses bitboards, and pre-calculated attack tables with PEXT indexing for sliding piece move generation\
+The engine uses bitboards, and pre-calculated attack tables with PEXT indexing for sliding piece move generation.\
-This means that a BMI2 enabled cpu is required.
-This is supported by all newer x86 processors.
+This is why bmi2 is required.

 ### Search

 * Move ordering heuristics
   * PV first
   * MVV_LVA table